heyx3/BpExamples/README.md

 Showcases the use of various collision shapes, and techniques to use Julia for high-performance graphics.

+Also shows multithreading in Julia, pushing the ray-tracer calculations off to separate threads.

 ## TextureGen

 Showcases the use of Fields and GUI (our Dear ImGUI service module).